 1. Reduced back pain

-One study looked at 47 people with chronic low back pain and inversion therapy.
-They practiced inversion therapy in 3 three-minute sets at different angles.
+One study looked at 47 people with chronic low back pain.
+They practiced inversion therapy in three 3-minute sets at different angles.
 The study found that inversion therapy at 60 degrees reduced back pain after eight weeks.
 It also improved torso flexibility and strength.

 2. Improved spinal health